-Location & Business Development
+Location & Economic Development

-Location & Business Development
+Location & Economic Development

 From school to training to university - from career entry to professional, start-up or company succession: all career paths are open in Waldeck-Frankenberg.
-More than 10,000 companies, consisting of global market leaders, medium-sized and smaller companies, create attractive prospects for the future.
+More than 10,000 companies, consisting of global market leaders, medium-sized and smaller businesses, create attractive prospects for the future.

-Skilled workers, career starters, career changers or professionals can get off to a flying start here and make a career in a wide variety of industries and fields.
+Skilled workers, career starters, career changers or professionals can get off to a flying start here and make a career in a wide variety of sectors and fields.
 Leading global players, medium-sized companies and the skilled trades offer a wealth of career prospects.

 History of the district